Pfister's local-global principle for Azumaya algebras with involution: -Signatures of hermitian forms

 \begin{defi} Let $h$ be a hermitian form over $(A,\s)$ and let $\alpha \in \Sper R$.
 Then $h\ox \kappa(\alpha)$ is a hermitian form over the central simple algebra with involution $(A(\alpha),\s(\alpha))$ and we define the \emph{$\CM$-signature} of $h$ at $\alpha$ by

 where $\CM_{\bar\alpha}$ is a Morita equivalence as in \cite[Section~3.2]{A-U-Kneb}. \end{defi}

 Note that the superscript $\CM$ on the left hand side of \eqref{eq:M-sign} signifies that each computation of $\sign^{\CM}_\alpha$ depends on a choice of Morita equivalence $\CM_{\bar\alpha}$.
 The use of a different Morita equivalence can result at most in a change of sign, cf. \cite[Proposition~3.4]{A-U-Kneb}.
+Therefore, the notation $\sign^{\CM}_\alpha$ should specify what Morita equivalence $\CM_{\bar\alpha}$ is used but, in order not to overload the notation, we assume that for a given $\alpha$ we always use the same Morita equivalence $\CM_{\bar\alpha}$.

 In fact, the main drawback of the $\CM$-signature is that the sign of the signature of a form can be changed arbitrarily at each ordering by taking a different Morita equivalence.
-This is in particular a problem if we hope to consider the global signature of a form as a continuous function on $\Sper R$.
+This is in particular a problem if we hope to consider the total signature of a form as a continuous function on $\Sper R$.
 We solved this problem in the case of central simple algebras with involution by introducing a ``reference form'', that determines the sign of the signature at each ordering, cf. \cite[Section~6]{A-U-Kneb} and \cite[Section~3]{A-U-prime}.
 We will show in a forthcoming publication that the same can be done in the case of Azumaya algebras with involution.